Dibyendu Nandi

-Dibyendu Nandi was the 2012 recipient of the Karen Harvey Prize of the American Astronomical Society.
-This is the first time that a space scientist working in the Asia-Pacific region has received this honour.
+Dibyendu Nandi is an Indian space scientist known for his research related to the solar cycle, solar dynamo activity and their influence on space weather.
+Nandi is the head of the Center of Excellence in Space Sciences, India or CESSI at IISER Kolkata.
+He is associated with Montana State University, the Center for Astrophysics | Harvard & Smithsonian and IISER Kolkata where he carried out most of his research work.

 Education

-Dibyendu did his early schooling at the Cossipore English School and St. James School, both in Kolkata.
+Nandi did his early schooling at the Cossipore English School and St. James School, both in Kolkata.
 He then graduated in Physics from St. Xavier's College, Kolkata in 1995 and joined IISc from where he received his M.S. and PhD degrees in 1997 and 2003, respectively.